Mark1708/spring-boot-kafka-example/README.md

 ## Features
 * Used Apache Kafka
-* Used to start Kafka and Zookeeper
+* Used docker-compose to start Kafka and Zookeeper

 ## Status
 Project is: _finished_